DiegoAscanio/es4ps-setup-wizard/README.md

       the e-mail domains of your organization, separated by commas.
 For example, if your organization's e-mail domains are `example.com` and `example.org`, you should fill this field with `example.com,example.org`.
+    - **SMTP Server Hostname**: The hostname of the SMTP server that will send e-mails to the users.
+It is recommended to use Microsoft's SMTP Server (smtp-mail.outlook.com) as it supports STARTTLS encryption and does not require additional settings to run, such as Gmail does.
+    - **SMTP Port**: The port of the SMTP server that will send e-mails.
+      The default port for STARTTLS encryption is 587.
+    - **SMTP Username**: The user of the SMTP server that will send e-mails.
+It is recommended to use a Microsoft e-mail account (like @outlook.com,
+      @live.com, @hotmail.com).
+    - **SMTP Password**: The password bond to the SMTP username.

 After filling in all required fields, a generate containers composition button will be enabled.
 Click on it to create the zip file with the configured